Largemouth Bass & Bluegill, Option 1

 - 50 to 100 lbs of Fathead Minnows or Tuffies

-- 300-500 2-4" or 4-6” Hybrid Bluegill
+- 250 to 500 2-4" or 4-6” Hybrid Bluegill

-- 50 2-4” or 4-6” Largemouth Bass
+- 25 to 50 2-4” or 4-6” Largemouth Bass

-- Optional: 50 to 100 4-10” Channel Catfish
+- Optional: 25 to 50 4-6” or 6-8" Channel Catfish

 This stocking plan virtually eliminates the possibility of Bluegill overpopulation, but it does add a dependence on restocking Minnows & Hybrid Bluegill.
 Read the article Bluegill vs. Hybrid Bluegill for more information.
 If you stock the smaller Hybrid Bluegill, be sure to also stock the smaller Bass.
 Also, go with the higher amount of Minnows if you choose the larger Bass.